 - Public health registry user databases: Some public health agencies have information systems that are targeted to providers broadly in the community, like Immunization Information Systems (IIS).
 An established system of users and credentials could be leveraged for more general-purpose directory service.

-- REC registration: As Regional Extension Centers enroll eligible providers, the registration database provides a potential source of accurate directory data.
+- REC registration: Regional Extension Centers registration databases provide a potential source of accurate directory data.

 - National Provider Identifier (NPI): This unique registration for providers and hospitals was instituted by HIPAA.
 Entries reside in the National Plan and Provider Enumeration System (NPPES) which is searchable through an interactive web interface.
 An extract of this system could certainly provide a useful basis for a statewide directory.

 - National Level Repository (NLR) and state-level Registration/Attestation Systems: These systems are being established by CMS and State Medicaid agencies to support the incentive program’s administration and payment disbursement.
 As states determine how meaningful use attestation and compliance will be accomplished, new sources of directory information may emerge as providers have a strong incentive to keep these up-to-date to ensure that incentive payments are sent to the right place.

 - Electronic death registries: Not really a source of directory information, but this might yield a more accurate directory by ensuring deceased providers are in fact removed from the active registry.

 There are a number of technologies already in use which may offer some opportunities to standardize directory services, though they do not all provide equivalent functionality and no clear winner has yet emerged: